Conservation & Environment

 Tree Planting Scheme:

-Working with Project Luangwa we have put together a tree planting scheme for volunteers to take into schools.
+Working with Project Luangwa we have put together a tree planting scheme alongside the eco-stoves project.
 We’re hope to encourage local kids to grow up understanding the value of trees and to plant and nurture indigenous trees so that we can continue to re-stock the amazing forests that surround us and are in threat.
 Deforestation for firewood (or charcoal) has degraded huge areas of the Luangwa Valley and we are keen to do our bit to reverse that trend.
-We currently partner with the Community Resource Board (CRB) and finance their forest guard intiative, employing local people to protect their own resources.
+We currently partner with the Community Resource Board (CRB) and finance their forest guard initiative, supporting local people to protect their own resources.
 We hope to extend this to all safari lodges in the area.

 Conservation Area: